-Chief Master Seargeant William “Tip” Tippins is a veteran of the U.S. Army and a former POW during WWII.
+Chief Master Sergeant William “Tip” Tippins is a veteran of the U.S. Army and a former POW during WWII.

-In February, 1944, while Tippins was serving in the 509th Parachute Infantry Battalion, a mortar shell landed in Tippins foxhole while fighting in Italy.
-When he woke up, a German soldier was standing beside him and told him that “for you the war is over.”
 Tippins tried standing up in fear that this meant the soldier was going to kill him.
 He realized upon trying to stand up that there was a near 3-inch cut in his abdomen with some of his intestines sticking out.
-The German soldier, hailing from St. Louis Missouri was visiting family.
-During that trip he had joined the German army.
+The German soldier was actually a Missouri native who joined the German army while in the country visiting family.
 He gave Tippins an option to either die on the spot or to walk himself to the nearest aid station.

 Tippens made the obvious choice to walk to the aid station.
 The soldier provided him with a canteen full of water to keep his wound clean and an escort that would shoot Tippins if he was unable to walk to the aid station himself.
 With grit and determination, Tippins made it to the station where he was treated for his wounds.